-After $900-billion stock rout, Here’s what Wall Street is saying
+Wall Street divided as global equity wipeout nears $1-trillion

 Kim Wallace, Eurasia Group managing director

-"A compromise is 'within reach.'"
+"A compromise is 'within reach.'
 "Successful negotiations to preclude escalation and thwart tangible impact on consumers are the signposts to watch -- there will likely be volatility along the way, but the president and his party cannot afford an open-ended trade war."

 Downside Worries